wrk-flow/larastrict/README.md

 ### Console [docs](./src/Console/README.md)

 Improved way how to register commands / schedules / views in more modular way (to follow DDD).

+### Managers

+Managers are mainly singleton and holds data that needs to be accessed from multiple services / actions / etc.